 All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Only appropriate trained professionals should attempt to make a diagnosis of a mental health problem.
 Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by following the procedures in this policy and speaking to the DSL or a DDSL
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by following the procedures in this policy and speaking to the schools DSL.

-Prevent: Safeguarding Children and Young People from Radicalisation
+Prevent: Safeguarding Children and Young People from Radicalisation safeguarding approaches.

 Children can be vulnerable to extreme ideologies and radicalisation.
-Similar to protecting children from other forms of harm and abuse, protecting children from radicalisation must be part of all school safeguarding approaches.
+Similar to protecting children from other forms of harm and abuse, protecting children from radicalisation must be part of all school and college

-All schools are subject to the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions to have "due regard to the need to prevent people from being drawn into terrorism."
+All schools and colleges are subject to the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions to have "due regard to the need to prevent people from being drawn into terrorism."
+Pg 133 KCSiE (DfE 2021).

 There are signs and vulnerability factors that may indicate a child is susceptible to radicalisation or is in the process of being radicalised.
 It is possible to protect vulnerable people from extremist thinking and intervene to safeguard those at risk of radicalisation.
 Staff must be alert to changes in children's behaviour, which could indicate that they may be in need of Prevent support.

-The school will act proportionately to the concern using the Prevent 'notice, check, share' approach, which may lead to the DSL making a Prevent referral.
-If there is an immediate threat, the police will be contacted via 999.
+They must act proportionately to the concern using the Prevent 'notice, check, share' approach, which may lead to the DSL making a Prevent referral.

-Local Hertfordshire County Council guidance on Prevent is featured at 5.3.9 of the Hertfordshire Safeguarding Children's Partnership CP procedures https://hertsscb.proceduresonline.com/chapters/p_prevent_guide.html Domestic Abuse
+Local Hertfordshire County Council guidance on Prevent is featured at 6.25 of the Hertfordshire Safeguarding Children's Partnership CP procedures https://hertsscb.proceduresonline.com/chapters/p\prevent\guide.html